ezanaay/pytest_bdd_boilerplate/README.md

 poetry install
 ```

-## Database testing setup
+## Database Testing Setup

-The database used in the test is a sample dvdrental postgres database.
+The database used in the this project is a public sample dvdrental postgres database.
 The sample database is obtained
 from https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/

 ### Setting up test database on your local

-The sample database .tar file is available in the dvdrental folder.
+The sample database .tar file is available in `dvdrental` folder.

 1. Download and install pgAdmin from https://www.pgadmin.org/download/
-#### Connecting to PostgreSQL database server
+#### To connect to PostgreSQL database server
 2. Right-click the Servers node and select Register > Server… menu to create a server
 3. Enter the server name such as Local, and click the Connection tab
 4. Enter the host (localhost if the server is on your local) and password for the postgres user and click the Save button
 5. Click on the Servers node to expand the server.
 By default, PostgreSQL has a database named postgres
-#### Load dvdrental database
+#### To load dvdrental database
 6. Right-click the Databases and select the Create > Database… menu option.
 7. Enter the database name dvdrental and click the Save button.
    You’ll see the new empty database created under the Databases node.